-By Captain Samuel F. Wright, JAGC, USN (Ret.)
+By Captain Samuel F. Wright, JAGC, USN (Ret.)2

-[Update on Sam Wright](#)

-- 1.1.3.2-USERRA applies to regular military service - 1.1.3.7-USERRA applies to examination to determine fitness for service - 1.2-USERRA forbids discrimination - 1.3.1.1-Left job for service and gave prior notice - 1.3.1.2-Character and duration of service - 1.3.2.2-Continuous accumulation of seniority-escalator principle - 1.3.2.3-Pension credit for service time - 4.1-SCRA right to interest rate reduction upon entering active duty - 4.3-SCRA right to terminate a lease

-Q: I am an Army recruiter.
-In recent months, as the economy has improved, there have been more civilian job opportunities for young men and women graduating from high school or college, so the job of the military recruiter has become more difficult.
-My recruiter colleagues and I have found it increasingly difficult to meet our quotas, and more often we find it necessary to request waivers for young men and women who fail to meet recruiting standards because of criminal convictions, use of illegal drugs, etc. I worry that recruits who got in with
+1.1.3.2-USERRA applies to regular military service.

+1.1.3.7-USERRA applies to examination to determine fitness for service.

+1.2-USERRA forbids discrimination.

+1.3.1.1-Left job for service and gave prior notice.

+1.3.1.2-Character and duration of service.

+1.3.2.2-Continuous accumulation of seniority-escalator principle.

+1.3.2.3-Pension credit for service time.

+4.1-SCRA right to interest rate reduction upon entering active duty.

-I invite the reader's attention to [www.roa.org/lawcenter](http://www.roa.org/lawcenter).
-You will find more than 1500 "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers Civil Relief Act (SCRA), the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), the Uniformed Services Former Spouse Protection Act (USFSPA), and other laws that are especially pertinent to those who serve our country in uniform.
-You will also find a detailed Subject Index, to facilitate finding articles about very specific topics.
-The Reserve Officers Association (ROA) initiated this column in 1997.
-I am the author of more than 1300 of the articles.
+1 I invite the reader's attention to www.roa.org/lawcenter.
+You will find more than 2,100 "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Servicemembers Civil Relief Act (SCRA), the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), the Uniformed Services Former Spouses' Protection Act (USFSPA), and other laws that are especially pertinent to those who serve our country in uniform.
+You will also find a detailed Subject Index, to facilitate finding articles about specific topics.
+The Reserve Officers Association, now doing business as the Reserve Organization of America (ROA), initiated this column in 1997.
+I am the author of more than 90% of the articles, but we are always looking for "other than Sam" articles by other lawyers.

-BA 1973 Northwestern University, JD (law degree) 1976 University of Houston, LLM (advanced law degree) 1980 Georgetown University.
+2 BA 1973 Northwestern University, JD (law degree) 1976 University of Houston, LLM (advanced law degree) 1980 Georgetown University.
 I served in the Navy and Navy Reserve as a Judge Advocate General's Corps officer and retired in 2007.
 I am a life member of ROA.
-I have dealt with USERRA and the Veterans' Reemployment Rights Act (VRRA-the 1940 version of the federal reemployment statute) for 35 years.
+For 48 years, I have collaborated with volunteers around the country to reform absentee voting laws and procedures to facilitate the enfranchisement of the brave young men and women who serve our country in uniform.
+I have also dealt with the Uniformed Services Employment and Reemployment Rights Act (USERRA) and the Veterans' Reemployment Rights Act (VRRA-the 1940 version of the Federal reemployment statute) for 41 years.
 I developed the interest and expertise in this law during the decade (1982-92) that I worked for the United States Department of Labor (DOL) as an attorney.
 Together with one other DOL attorney (Susan M. Webman), I largely drafted the proposed VRRA rewrite that President George H.W.
 Bush presented to Congress, as his proposal, in February 1991.
 On 10/13/1994, President Bill Clinton signed into law USERRA, Public Law 103-353, 108 Stat.
 3162.
 The version of USERRA that President Clinton signed in 1994 was 85% the same as the Webman-Wright draft.
-USERRA is codified in title 38 of the United States Code at sections 4301 through 4335 (38 U.S.C.
-4301-35).
+USERRA is codified in title 38 of the United States Code at sections 4301 through 4335 (38 U.S.C. §§ 4301-35).
 I have also dealt with the VRRA and USERRA as a judge advocate in the Navy and Navy Reserve, as an attorney for the Department of Defense (DOD) organization called Employer Support of the Guard and Reserve (ESGR), as an attorney for the United States Office of Special Counsel (OSC), as an attorney in private practice, and as the Director of the Service Members Law Center (SMLC), as a full-time employee of ROA, for six years (2009-15).
 Please see Law Review 15052 (June 2015), concerning the accomplishments of the SMLC.
 My paid employment with ROA ended 5/31/2015, but I have continued the work of the SMLC as a volunteer.
-You can reach me by e-mail at [SWright@roa.org](mailto:SWright@roa.org).
+You can reach me by e-mail at <mailto:swright@roa.org>.